knewplay/oop-fundamentals/oop_fundamentals.md

 ### Defining the Classes

 Before diving into the code, let's discuss how to organize our classes.
 In a real-world application, it's essential to maintain a clean and organized codebase.
 To achieve this, we will place each class in a separate conceptual module or file.
-While we use the `.cpp` extension here (for C++) for clarity (indicating C++ files), this structure can apply to any Object-Oriented Programming (OOP) language.
+While we use the `.cpp` extension here for clarity (indicating C++ files), this structure can apply to any OOP language.
 Each class should be self-contained, making the code easier to maintain and extend.
 Here's an example of how you might structure the files:

 - `monster.cpp`: Contains the base `Monster` class.
 - `goblin.cpp`: Contains the `Goblin` class, which inherits from `Monster`.